 Blog

-VA Disability for Gunshot & Shrapnel Wounds
+VA Disability for Gunshot and Shrapnel Wounds

-VA Disability for Gunshot & Shrapnel Wounds
+VA Disability for Gunshot and Shrapnel Wounds

-The Department of Veterans Affairs uses specific medical criteria to determine benefits for gunshot and shell fragment wounds.
-Detailed documentation of wartime injuries and proper application of the VA Rating Schedule are critical.
-Some combat-wounded Veterans are later denied benefits because they can’t prove a service connection, and many other Veterans are deprived of thousands of dollars in VA disability benefits because of incorrect ratings.
+Some combat-wounded Veterans are later denied benefits because they can’t prove a service connection, and many others are deprived of thousands of dollars in VA disability benefits because of incorrect ratings.

-What Are Gunshot Wounds?
+What Complications Can Result From Gunshot Wounds?

 Gunshot wounds can lead to a wide range of illnesses, diseases, and long-term injuries and health problems, including but not limited to: